isamu-isozaki/teamai_test/marketing/blog/release-posts/index.html.md

 #### Primary features

 Features with higher impact, displayed in rows after the top feature, with an image next to its text.
 An image accompanying the description is required.
-A [video](#videos) can also be added to replace the image.
+A [video](#videos/index.html.md) can also be added to replace the image.

-#### Secondary features (other improvements)
+#### Secondary features (other improvements/index.html.md)

 Relevant improvements in GitLab.
 Image is not required, but recommended.

 ### Feature blocks

 Use feature blocks to add features to the YAML data file.
-The layout will be applied automatically by Middleman's [templating system](/2016/06/10/ssg-overview-gitlab-pages-part-2/#template_engine).
+The layout will be applied automatically by Middleman's [templating system](/2016/06/10/ssg-overview-gitlab-pages-part-2/#template_engine/index.html.md).

 Feature blocks in the YAML data file contain the following entries, as exemplified below: